blimmer/benlimmer.com/_posts/2013-11-06-os-x-mavericks-arp-issue.md

 Notice the the packet loss.
 This was incredibly unfortunate when we would SSH to our machines and have to wait while the packets were retransmitted (causing at least a five second delay in transmission).

-After some digging, we disocovered that other folks were having this issue, especially within corporate networks.
-We stumbled upon [this Apple Support Forum post](https://discussions.apple.com/message/23583393#23583393) and discovered the fix.
+After some digging, we discovered that other folks were having this issue, especially within corporate networks.
+We stumbled upon [this Apple Support Forum post](https://discussions.apple.com/thread/5483424?answerId=23583393022#23583393022) and discovered the fix.

 Essentially, you need to tell OS X that it should reach out as soon as it couldn't discover the host anymore.
 Poster [Lunaweb](https://discussions.apple.com/people/Lunaweb) graciously provided a workaround by setting a kernal parameter, specifically ```net.link.ether.inet.arp_unicast_lim=0```